rattanamolkaur/technical-writing-samples/ai-documentation/ai-guardian/generative-ai-guardrails.md

 The selected Guardrail Service Provider becomes the active provider for supported AI Guardian interactions.

-## Related information

-For production implementations, review the guardrail capabilities, supported interactions, provider requirements, and your organization's AI governance policies before activating a Guardrail Service Provider.

 ---

-> **Portfolio note:** This is an original, condensed writing sample created to demonstrate my approach to documenting enterprise generative AI guardrails.
-It is informed by my professional experience working on AI Guardian documentation at ServiceNow and does not reproduce the complete ServiceNow product documentation.
+> **Portfolio note:** This is an original, condensed writing sample based on my professional experience documenting AI Guardian at ServiceNow.
+It is provided for portfolio purposes and is not official ServiceNow documentation.